deployment-academy/deployment-academy.github.io/content/posts/devsecops/gke-dataplane-v2-network-policies.md

 EOF
 ```

-The network policy is self-explanatory and you can see that we are using label selectors to match the Pods where we want the policy to be applied to and the pods where we want to enable ingress.
+The network policy is self-explanatory and you can see that we are using label selectors to match the Pods where we want the policy to be applied to and the pods where we want to enable ingress from.

 Launch the rogue container again and try to execute the `ping` command and notice that it hangs: